Lazy days in Key West

 Sunset in Key West

-Key West is such a lovely place with a very charming atmosphere.
+Key West is a lovely place with such a charming atmosphere.
 We wanted to go here for years and it was definately one of the highlights of our roundtrip in Florida.
-Even though there are a lot of tourists this relaxing place still has a lot of bohemian charm.
+Even though there are a lot of tourists visiting Key West it is a really relaxing place with a lot of bohemian charm.

 How to get to Key West from Miami?

 Key West is the most southern of the Florida Keys islands 256 kilometres southwest from Miami.